MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 You can add search verticals that are relevant to your organization.
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each department needs.
 Verticals can be added to show results from content indexed by [Graph connectors](connectors-overview.md), but you can’t create a vertical for content that resides in SharePoint.

 > [!NOTE]
-> Adding verticals for SharePoint content source is only available to Targeted release customers.
+> Adding verticals for SharePoint content source is in preview and available to Targeted release customers.
 >
 ## Create or modify search verticals